awsdocs/amazon-connect-admin-guide/doc_source/upcoming-changes.md

 ## February 2021<a name="metrics-changes-february-2021"></a>

-The following updates where released in February 2021\.
+The following updates were released in February 2021\.

 ### New metric groupings and categories<a name="metrics-changes-custom-service-levels"></a>